-In line with Policy in the adopted Local Plan for North Norfolk, ThePlan proposes some new housing development.
-The Parish Council, acting in its capacity as a Neighbourhood Planning Authority, cannot reduce the number of houses below that proposed in the North Norfolk District Council Local Plan.
-This allowed for building approximately 26 new homes over its plan period to 2021, as set out in North Norfolk District Council's Priority Area Development Plan.
+In line with policy in the adopted Local Plan for North Norfolk, The Neighbourhood Plan identifies priority areas for new housing development.
+The Parish Council, acting in its capacity as the qualifying body for the Neighbourhood Plan, cannot reduce the number of houses below that proposed in the North Norfolk District Council Local Plan3.
+This allowed for building approximately 26 new homes over its plan period to 2021, as set out in North Norfolk District Council's Site Allocations Development Plan Document 20114.

-This new Neighbourhood Plan can allow for more homes to be built.
-The proposal is for some areas of land to be identified in The Plan that would be suitable for new buildings and would allow approximately 50 new homes to be built over the period up to 2036.
-This number of houses is considered necessary because the present demographic structure (distribution of the village population by age and gender - see Appendix 2 of the village projected forward to 2041 indicates progressive ageing of the population without significant balancing increase to the younger age groups in the village.
+Neighbourhood Plans are encouraged to identify additional growth opportunities and can allow for more homes to be built.
+The Plan based on evidence of need and community consultation identifies priority areas inside the settlement boundary that would allow approximately 50 new homes to be built over the period up to 2036, as well as a small business area to the north of the village.
+This number of houses is considered necessary because the present demographic structure (distribution of the village population by age and gender - see separate Evidence Base -Appendix 2 of the village projected forward to 2041 indicates progressive ageing of the population without significant balancing increase of the younger age groups in the village.
 The present size and structure of the village would be compromised by a much larger development because the total population of the village is 670.
-For this reason, the plan should try to provide housing and employment for younger people to keep the village a lively and vital place with all age groups cared for and looking to the future.
+For this reason, the Neighbourhood Plan seeks to provide housing and employment for younger people to keep the village a lively and vital place with all age groups cared for and looking to the future.